-In summary, we show that AGCMs simulate atmospheric blocking more realistically as their grid spacing is reduced to 25 km, yet considerable biases remain also at that resolution.
-Our results are therefore consistent with previous studies pointing to the importance of model horizontal resolution, which are based on theoretical and numerical studies into the roles of small-scale eddies and orography.
-At the same time, our results also support previous studies (Jung et al. 2010; Anstey et al. 2013) showing that there are other factors than horizontal resolution limiting the representation of blocking in models.
-Future efforts should include research into (i) how further increases in resolution and the simulation of coupled atmosphere-ocean processes (e.g., Minobe et al. 2008; Hirons et al. 2015) might allow for a more credible simulation of blocking by climate models, the 378 reasons for (ii) the different resolution sensitivity for Atlantic and Pacfic blocking and (iii) the sea-379 sonality of the sensitivity to resolution over Europe, and (iv) how the model spread in the sensitivity 380 to resolution is related to the structure, physical parameterisations, and numerics of the individ-381 ual models.
-The model experiments currently conducted in the European Horizon 2020 project 382 PRIMAVERA (Process-based climate sIMulation: AdVances in high-resolution modelling and 383 European climate Risk Assessment) and contributing to HighResMIP (Haarsma et al. 2016) will offer the possibility to study some of these questions in a well-designed multi-model ensemble of 385 coupled (atmosphere, ocean, sea ice, land) climate models.
+Future efforts should include research into (i) how further increases in resolution and the simulation of coupled atmosphere-ocean processes (e.g., Minobe et al. 2008; Hirons et al. 2015) might allow for a more credible simulation of blocking by climate models, the reasons for (ii) the different resolution sensitivity for Atlantic and Pacific blocking, (iii) the seasonality of the sensitivity to resolution over Europe, and (iv) how the model spread in the sensitivity to resolution is related to the structure, physical parameterizations, and numerics of the individual models.
+The model experiments currently conducted in European Horizon 2020's Process-Based Climate Simulation: Advances in High-Resolution Modeling and European Climate Risk Assessment (PRI-MAVERA) and contributing to the High Resolution Model Intercomparison Project (HighResMIP; Haarsma et al. 2016) will offer the possibility to study some of these questions in a well-designed multimodel ensemble of coupled (atmosphere, ocean, sea ice, and land) climate models.

 Acknowledgments.
 RS acknowledges NERC-Met Office JWCRP HRCM funding.
-PLV, MED and JS acknowledge NCAS Climate contract R8/H12/83/001 for the High Resolution Climate 388 Modelling programme.
-PLV (UPSCALE PI) acknowledges the Willis Chair in Climate Sys-389 tem Science and Climate Hazards that supports his research.
-The work of LCS was supported by funding from the European Union's Horizon 2020 research and innovation programme un-391 der the IMPREX grant agreement No 641811.
-MJR and MSM were supported by the Joint UK 392 DECC/DEFRA Met Office Hadley Centre Climate Programme (GA01101).
-We thank the team of model developers and infrastructure experts required to conduct the large UPSCALE simulation 394 campaign and acknowledge use of the MONSooN system, a collaborative facility supplied under 395 the JWCRP; the PRACE infrastructure; the Stuttgart HLRS supercomputing center, and the STFC CEDA service for data storage and analysis using the JASMIN platform.
-The IFS results described 397 herein were obtained during the 2009-10 Athena Project, a computationally intensive project that 398 was carried out using the Athena supercomputer at the University of Tennessee's National Institute

-- for Computational Sciences (NICS), under the auspices of the National Science Foundation (NSF). - Support provided by NICS and the NSF are gratefully acknowledged.
-The MRI model integra- - tions were performed using the Earth Simulator under the framework of the project "Projection - of the Change in Future Weather Extremes using Super-High-Resolution Atmospheric Models" - supported by the SOUSEI programs of the Ministry of Education, Culture, Sports, Science and - Technology (MEXT) of Japan.
-MFW was supported by the Regional and Global Climate Model- - ing Program of the Office of Biological and Environmental Research in the Department of Energy - Office of Science under contract number DE-AC02-05CH11231.
+PLV, MED, and JS acknowledge NCAS Climate Contract R8/H12/83/001 for the High Resolution Climate Modelling program.
+PLV (UPSCALE PI) acknowledges the Willis Chair in Climate System Science and Climate Hazards that supports his research.
+The work of LCS was supported by funding from the European Union's Horizon 2020 research and innovation program under the IMPREX Grant Agreement 641811.
+MJR and MSM were supported by the Joint U.K. DECC/DEFRA Met Office Hadley Centre Climate Programme (GA01101).
+We thank the team of model developers and infrastructure experts required to conduct the large UPSCALE simulation campaign and acknowledge use of the MONSooN system, a collaborative facility supplied under the JWCRP; the PRACE infrastructure; the Stuttgart HLRS supercomputing center; and the STFC CEDA service for data storage and analysis using the JASMIN platform.
+The IFS results described herein were obtained during the 2009/10 Athena Project, a computationally intensive project that was carried out using the Athena supercomputer at the University of Tennessee's National Institute for Computational Sciences (NICS), under the auspices of the National Science Foundation (NSF).
+Support provided by NICS and the NSF are gratefully acknowledged.
+The MRI model integrations were performed using the Earth Simulator under the framework of the project "Projection of the Change in Future Weather Extremes using Super-High-Resolution Atmospheric Models" supported by the SOUSEI programs of the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan.
+MFW was supported by the Regional and Global Climate Modeling Program of the Office of Biological and Environmental Research in the U.S. Department of Energy Office of Science under Contract DE-AC02-05CH11231.
+We thank Olivia Romppainen-Martius and Daniela Domeisen for discussion.